 Administrators and supervisors in the Metropolitan Government are familiar with and will comply with all laws, regulations and guidelines governing various forms of discrimination.
 Specific guidelines are summarized in this document.
-Furthermore, harassment of any person in the form of verbal or physical conduct based on a person's race, religion, creed, gender identity, sexual orientation, national origin, color, age, and/or disability will not be condoned within such conduct:
+Furthermore, harassment of any person in the form of verbal or physical conduct based on a person's race, gender, color, religion, national origin, age, or disability will not be condoned when such conduct: